Temiloluwa/sagemaker_auto_mpg/Blog.md

 As a Machine Learning Engineer working with Sagemaker, I use the Amazon SageMaker Python SDK mostly in conjuction with the AWS CLI V2 and Boto3.
 Although the SDK should offer a faster development experience over the others, I found a learning curve exists to hit the ground running with it.
 This post walks through a simple regression task in a bid to showcase some of the common APIs in the SDK.
-I also highlight "gotchas" I encountered while developing this solution.
+I also highlight "gotchas" encountered while developing this solution.

 ## Regression Task
 I chose a regression task I tackled some years back as budding Data scientist ([notebook link](https://github.com/Temiloluwa/ML-database-auto-mpg-prediction/blob/master/solution.ipynb)).